• Artistic Ornaments-Themed DIY Christmas Card Tutorial

 "Artistic Ornaments"-Themed DIY Christmas Card Tutorial | The Postman's Knock

-You’ll finish up the project by putting bows on top of each semicircle.
+You’ll finish up the project by drawing bows on top of each semicircle.
 To make a bow, you’ll first draw two slightly shaky ovals on either side of the vertical line that intersects the semicircle.
 Each oval should come to a point at the intersection of the vertical line and the semicircle.

 "Artistic Ornaments"-Themed DIY Christmas Card Tutorial | The Postman's Knock